Questions

 └───────────┴──────────┴────────────────────────────────┘

-include_comment = False - A boolean value that can be added to any question type (other than free text) to exclude the comment field.
+include_comment = False - A boolean value that can be added to any question type (other than free text) to exclude the default instruction in the user prompt that instructs the model to include a comment about its response to the question, as well as the comment field that is otherwise automatically included in survey results for the question.

 By default, a comment field is automatically added to all question types other than free text.
 It is a free text field that allows a model to provide any commentary on its response to the question, such as why a certain answer was chosen or how the model arrived at its answer.
 It can be useful for debugging unexpected responses and reducing the likelihood that a model fails to follow formatting instructions for the main response (e.g., just selecting an answer option) because it wants to be more verbose.
 It can also be helpful in constructing sequences of questions with context about prior responses (e.g., simulating a chain of thought).
 (See the survey section for more information about adding question memory to a survey.)